macellan/tag-qr-example-service/README.md

 # Tag-QR Service API Example

-This repo contains sample codes to integrate with Alternatif SuperApp Tag-QR technology.
+This repo contains sample codes to integrate with Macellan SuperApp Tag-QR technology.
 You can refer to the integration document for details.

 ## Run